Cancer of the vulva is a rare type of cancer that affects women.

 The gynaecologist will ask about your symptoms and examine your vulva again, and they may recommend a test called a biopsy to determine whether you do have cancer.

-biopsy is where a small sample of tissue is removed so it can be examined under a microscope to see if the cells are cancerous.
+A biopsy is where a small sample of tissue is removed so it can be examined under a microscope to see if the cells are cancerous.

 This is often done after a local anaesthetic has been given to numb the area, which means the procedure shouldn’t be painful and you can go home the same day.
 Occasionally, it may be done under general anaesthetic (where you’re asleep), which may require an overnight stay in hospital.